Our street address is: 4 Parramatta Square, 12 Darcy Street, Parramatta NSW 2150.

-If you need help to translate this page in a language other than English, you can access a translating and interpreting service at the number below:
+If you need help to translate this page in a language other than English, you can access a translating and interpreting service at the phone number below.

 We are committed to providing an open and accessible process for everyone so that we can be accountable to the community we serve.

-Feedback and complaints from the public are a valued and legitimate part of the relationship between the Department of Planning and Environment and our customers.
+Feedback and complaints from the public are a valued and legitimate part of the relationship between the Department and our customers.

 They provide us with opportunities to improve our services, and are an essential component of an open and transparent planning system.